 Committee meetings shall be held in accordance with the Ralph M. Brown Act (the "Brown Act"), Government Code Section 54950 et.
 Seq., as amended.
 The Committee will meet at least quarterly and may meet more often as needed.
 A majority (50% +1) of existing OCWDB members on the Committee shall constitute a quorum.
-The Committee Chair may invite any director, officer, staff member, subject matter expert or another advisor who isn't a member of the Committee to attend and provide consultation or presentations, but these individuals have no voting power.
+The Committee Chair may invite any director, officer, staff member, subject matter expert or another advisor who isn't a member of the Committee to attend and provide consultation of presentations, but these individuals have no voting power.
 All Committee approved actions and recommendations shall be brought to the Executive Committee for review.
 An Orange County Community Resources (OCCR) Administrative Support representative shall maintain a record of all proceedings.
 OCCR staff will digitally record meetings, and the digital file will act as the official record of the meeting.

-The Committee shall review its Charter at least twice the Executive Committee and OCWDB for review a , , , , , , This Charter was written by [Committee Chair] and a approved by the OCWDB on [Date].
-One-Stop Oversight Committee Chair OCWDB Chair Attachment: WIOA 20 CFR § 678: Subparts A - F
+the Executive Committee and OCWDB for review a 7 1 1 0 This Charter was written by [Committee Chair] Err not defined. and approved by the OCWDB on [Date One-Stop Oversight Committee Chair OCWDB Chair

+Attachment: WIOA 20 CFR \S 678: Subparts A - F